Quickstart

 - filename: counter

-The root entry dynamically defines the Geant4 world volume in the steering card.
-The world volume could also be defined in the geometry scripts.
+The root entry defines the Geant4 world volume inline in the steering card. root could also be defined in the geometry scripts.